SumanthRH/text-to-meme/README.md

 #### Demo
 The file /notebooks/Final Demo.ipynb is used for a notbeook demo.
 The web demo is hosted on StreamLit Cloud.

 #### Utils
-The folder /utils consists of .py files critical to the proper functioning of the demo.
+The folder /utils consists of .py files critical to the proper functioning of the code.